-Taking a day off between workouts or strenuous activity gives your muscles and body time to recover, but after turning 50, you may need more than one day.
+Taking a day off between workouts or strenuous activity gives your muscles and body time to recover, but with an over 50 workout, you may need more than one day.

 “Soreness is common and may even be the sign of a good workout.
 To help prevent severe soreness, slowly incorporate new forms of exercise,” Dr. Giles said.
 “You also should stay well-hydrated.
 It’s also important to start and end workout sessions with appropriate warm-up and cool-down periods.”